-At the end of the semester/academic year, when individual final exams are completed or when a student is no longer enrolled (graduation, withdrawal or dismissal) a student is required to check out of the residence hall within 24 hours.
-Students are responsible for the removal of personal property from the residence hall at check-out time.
-The list detailing the check out process will be posted in each residence hall.
-Students may also contact Residence Life staff for instructions.
+At the end of the semester/academic year, when individual final exams are completed or when a student is no longer enrolled (graduation, withdrawal or dismissal) a student is required to check out of University-sponsored housing within 24 hours.
+Students are responsible for the removal of personal property from the space at check-out time.
+Students should contact Residence Life Staff for instructions.